goldexrobot/core.integration.backend/README.md

 The core backend sends optional signed callbacks to the "business" backend to notify about valuable evaluation steps and storage interaction.

-"Business" backend should implement methods required by the UI and is responsible for the secure data transmission.
+Business backend should implement methods required by the UI and is responsible for the secure data transmission.

 Check out [Swagger](https://goldexrobot.github.io/core.integration.backend/).